 \subsection{Airport Tracking Example}

 The recursive splitting approach is demonstrated in the context of tracking a person of interest through a crowded airport.
-This problem was originally posed in \cite{RisticBernoulliFilterTutorial13} and solved using a particle filter implementation of the Bernoulli filter.
+This problem was originally posed in \cite{RisticBernoulliFilterTutorial13} and solved using a \ac{pf} implementation of the Bernoulli filter.
 The object state is defined as

 where dimensionless distance units are used throughout.
 Measurements of the object are composed of natural language statements describing the person's current location in the form $Z_k = \{\zeta_{k,1}, \hdots, \zeta_{k, m_{k}}\}$, where $m_{k}$ is the number of statements received at time $k$ and